The expandable hard disk device for Atari ST/MegaST/STE/MegaSTE

 Installation

-The ACSI2STM is already pre-assembled and embeds the latest firmware, making it ready for use out of the box.
+The ACSI2STM Compact is already pre-assembled and ships with the latest firmware, making it ready for use out of the box.
 The only steps required are to prepare an SD card and connect to your Atari system:

 - For GemDrive Mode: Format the SD card with FAT16, FAT32, or ExFAT to allow the Atari to access files directly without additional drivers.